 Our Living Tradition

 Seekers Church, along with a number of other Christian communities, was born out of Church of the Saviour in Washington, DC.
 We began worshiping as a separate faith community in 1976, when the original Church of the Saviour congregation divided into smaller communities.
 In 2004, Seekers moved from Dupont Circle to the Takoma Park neighborhood.
 While we continue to draw people from across the DC metro area, our storefront presence on the border of DC and Maryland has helped Seekers develop more aspects of a neighborhood church.
-More recently, we have embraced the limitations imposed by the pandemic to explore the new possibilities of technology for our worship and other gatherings.
+During the pandemic we learned to embrace new technologies to permit hybrid worship, which continues for the benefit of those who are not able to attend in person, along with various other events that rely on Zoom when helpful.

-Seekers Church continues the tradition of Church of the Saviour, which is based on an amazing belief: each one of us is called by God to a particular work in the world that helps bring about God’s vision for all of creation.
-Church of the Saviour invited us to commit to this call, supported by structures for accountability.
-The spiritual journey in Seekers Church grows out of a commitment to answer “Yes” to this call from God, to live out this call with integrity, and to be accountable to one another for this commitment.
+Seekers Church continues the tradition of Church of the Saviour, which is based on the principle that joining the Body of Christ, that is, the Church, is an act of totally committing one’s life to God.
+Through that commitment each of us hears a particular call from God to a particular work in the world that helps bring about God’s vision for all of creation.
+The Church of the Saviour supported our commitments to God and to living out our call through structures for accountability.
+In Seekers Church we are invited to make an annual recommitment to God and membership in Seekers, to live out our calls with integrity, and to be accountable to one another for these commitments.

 It is in following our call that we experience the mystery of God’s presence in our community and an ever-deepening relationship with God in our inner lives.
 We grow in our faith, find rich fellowship within Christian community, and experience new life and healing, all by following our call.